marcosmatasousa/React-Studies/README.md

 # My React studies

-This is where I'll be uploading my studies from the <a href="https://youtu.be/bMknfKXIFA8?si=7oPlBrfVy_IwhOLv" target="_blanket">freeCodeCamp React course</a>.
+This is where I'll be uploading my studies from the <a href="https://youtu.be/bMknfKXIFA8?si=7oPlBrfVy_IwhOLv" target="_blank">freeCodeCamp React course</a>.

 Currently, I've got implemented:
 - React facts card